AdaCore/training_material/courses/spark_essentials/130_autoactive_proof/88_autoactive_proof.lab.rst

    For Linux users, the install location for SPARK varies greatly, so instead there is a shell script :filename:`gpr_project_path.sh` which gives you directions

-- From the command-line, run :command:`gnatstudio -P lab.gpr`
+- From the command-line, run :command:`gnatstudio -P default.gpr`

 - Unfold the source code directory (.) in the project pane